 The saying “you get what you pay for” is very true when it comes to a bike.
 At ERIK'S we offer a huge selection of kids bikes from trusted brands like Specialized and Haro.

 Our professional sales staff are here to help you get the right size bike for your child.
-Our experts can answer your questions and make sure you’re getting the right bike so your child can safely get out and ride and have fun!
-And our Halfback program means you can get the right size for right now.
+Our experts can answer your questions and make sure you're getting the right bike so your child can safely get out and ride and have fun!
+And our Bike Trade-In Program means you can get the right size for right now.

 Professional Assembly and Service: All of our kids' bikes are built by professional assemblers following ERIK'S high-quality standards.
 Every bike is checked to our 100-point standard before hitting the sales floor and then checked over again before you take it home.